yin-ye/vision/ai_trainer/README.md

 ## Room for Improvement
-Room for improvement:
--Enable software to detect other exercises such as push-ups, side planks
+Enable software to detect other exercises such as push-ups, side planks

 ## Acknowledgements